pharo-project/pharo-potentialEnhancementLogs/CleaningFontRoadmap.md

 ### EmbeddedFreetypeFont

-EmbeddedFreetypeFontshould be renamed as EmbeddedFreeTypeFontDescription
+EmbeddedFreetypeFont should be renamed as EmbeddedFreeTypeFontDescription

 ###FreeType-Fonts-SourceCode